darwintantuco/auto-rollback/README.md

 ## How auto revert on rails work?

-1. It compares the HEAD and previous branch, then get all new migrations versions
+1. Get all new migrations versions by comparing the HEAD and previous branch
 1. Execute `bundle exec rake db:migrate:down VERSION=<version>` on each version
 1. Undo any changes on `db/schema.rb`
 1. Proceed with `git checkout`